Machine Learning. The Science of Selection under Uncertainty

 \paragraph{The EXP3 Algorithm} The importance-weighted loss estimates can be used as a substitute for the true losses in running the Hedge algorithm.
-This leads to the EXP3 algorithm proposed by \citet{ACB+02} and summarized in \Cref{algo:EXP3} display.\footnote{We note that the original algorithm in \citet{ACB+02} was formulated for the gains game.
+This leads to the EXP3 algorithm proposed by \citet{ACB+02} and summarized in \Cref{algo:EXP3} display.\footnote{We note that the original algorithm of \citet{ACB+02} was formulated for the gains game.
 Here we present an improved and simplified version of the algorithm for the losses game \citep{Sto05,Bub10}.
-We refer to home assignment for the difference between the two.} Its name, EXP3, stands for EXPonential EXPloration-EXPloitation.
+We refer to \Cref{ex:rewardsvslosses} for the difference between the two.} Its name, EXP3, stands for EXPonential EXPloration-EXPloitation.

-\paragraph{Properties of importance-weighted samples} Before we analyze the EXP3 algorithm we discuss a number of important properties of importance-weighted sampling.
+\paragraph{Properties of importance-weighted loss estimates} Before analyzing the EXP3 algorithm we discuss a number of important properties of importance-weighted loss estimates.

 \begin{enumerate} \item The samples $\tilde \ell_{t,a}$ are not independent in two ways.
 First, for a fixed $t$, the set $\lrc{\tilde \ell_{t,1},\dots,\tilde \ell_{t,K}}$ is dependent (if we know that one of $\tilde \ell_{t,a}$-s is non-zero, we automatically know that all the rest are zero).
 And second, $\tilde \ell_{t,a}$ depends on all $\tilde \ell_{s,{a'}}$ for $s < t$ and all $a'$ since $p_t(a)$ depends on $\lrc{\tilde \ell_{s,a}}_{1 \leq s < t, a \in \lrc{1,\dots,K}}$, which is the history of the game up to round $t$.
 In other words, $p_t(a)$ itself is a random variable. \item Even though $\tilde \ell_{t,a}$-s are not independent, they are unbiased estimates of the true losses.
 Specifically,